San Fernando, Romblon: Modern era

 The bow of the capsized M/V Princess of the Stars.

 When civilian government was introduced to the province by the Americans on 16 March 1901, Azagra was one of 11 new municipalities created.
 However, by the end of the year, the seat of the municipality was transferred from Azagra to San Fernando village, thereby, changing the town's name.

 On 8 June 1940, the passage of Commonwealth Act No. 581, sponsored by Congressman Leonardo Festin, created the special municipality of Sibuyan.
 It abolished San Fernando and was annexed to the new town whose seat of government was in Cajidiocan.
 The special municipality of Sibuyan was abolished by Republic Act No. 38, authored by Congressman Modesto Formilleza and enacted on 1 October 1946.
 It effectively restored San Fernando into its former status as an independent municipality.

 In 1958, San Fernando High School, the town's highest institution of learning was converted into a national school for arts and trades known as Romblon National Vocation School under Republic Act No. 2428.

 On 21 June 2008, MV Princess of the Stars, the flagship inter-island ferry of Sulpicio Lines sank in the waters of San Fernando after during the onslaught of Typhoon Fengshen (locally known as Typhoon Frank).
 Of the ship's 862 passengers and crew, only 48 survived while 67 were confirmed dead and 747 remain missing.
 A massive search-and-rescue, and then recovery and salvage operation, took place in the waters of San Fernando to remove remaining dead bodies and potentially dangerous cargo from the sunken ship.
 The wreck of the MV Princess of the Star still remains in the town's coastal waters.

+In July 2026, six councilors of San Fernando controversially voted in favor of a large-scale mining operation in Sibuyan island, leading to massive criticism nationwide.
+The approved Declaration of Mining Project Feasibility (DMPF) and mining operation application was for Altai Philippines Mining Corporation (APMC), owned by William Gatchalian, known for mining ventures that have destroyed livelihood and thousands of hectares of forests, seas, and farmlands throughout the Philippines.
+The six councilors who voted in favor of mining were Rene Baranda, Jezrel Aquino, Marcial Riano, Cynthia Rios, Dinggol Marin and IPMR (Indigenous Peoples Mandatory Representative) Celedonio Tamayo.
+All of the councilors were against mining before they were elected into office, but changed sides after being elected.
+Various groups, including indigenous groups, rallied towards the houses of the said councilors, demanding the councilors to revoke their votes and branding the councilors as traitors of Sibuyan.
+Only three councilors voted against mining, namely Daxie Benedict Rios, Marites Clavel, and Cedmarc Francis Renion, while two others were absent during the voting session.
+Various destructive mining companies have attempted to mine Sibuyan island, known as the Galapagos of Asia for its rich biological diversity and ecosystems, since 1972.
+Each generation of Sibuyan residents have consistently and continuously defended their ancestral homeland against mining companies that have killed numerous environmental Sibuyan heroes and defenders for decades.